-This recipe has the percentage of oat content to allow you to ritually wash your hands and make a Hamotzi Blessing AND a Birchat Hamazon (Grace After Meals) on the challah.
+This recipe has the percentage of oat content to halachikly allow you to ritually wash your hands and make a Hamotzi Blessing AND a Birchat Hamazon (Grace After Meals) on the challah to partake in the mitzvah.

 Orly's Gluten Free Oat Challah